uark-cviu/DyGLIP/README.md

 ```
 @inproceedings{quach2021dyglip,
   title={DyGLIP: A Dynamic Graph Model with Link Prediction for Accurate Multi-Camera Multiple Object Tracking},
-  author={Quach, Kha Gia and Nguyen, Pha and Le, Huu and Truong, Thanh-Dat, and Duong, Chi Nhan and Tran, Minh-Triet Tran and Luu, Khoa},
+  author={Quach, Kha Gia and Nguyen, Pha and Le, Huu and Truong, Thanh-Dat, and Duong, Chi Nhan and Tran, Minh-Triet and Luu, Khoa},
   booktitle={CVPR},
   year={2021}
 }